danielbodnar/awesome-stars/README.md

 ## github-api

+- [mislav/hub](https://github.com/mislav/hub) - A command-line tool that makes git easier to use with GitHub.
 - [arifszn/gitprofile](https://github.com/arifszn/gitprofile) - 🚀 Create a dynamic portfolio by just providing your GitHub username.
 - [Shiphero/shbin](https://github.com/Shiphero/shbin) - turns a Github repo into a pastebin
 - [quack-ai/quack-companion-vscode](https://github.com/quack-ai/quack-companion-vscode) - VSCode extension for collaborative software development 💻 Turn your team development practices into a portable plug-and-play context for code generation.
 Alternative to GitHub Copilot powered by GPT 3